 Known for her versatile, witty, and innovative work across multiple puppetry styles, Sarah most recently worked as a builder for Acheson Walsh Studios and performer for the immersive show Pip's Island in New York City.
 She has also toured internationally as part of the ensemble for Reverse Cascade.

 Originally from Austin, Texas, Sarah earned her BFA in film from Southern Methodist University in 2009, and MFA in Puppet Arts from the University of Connecticut in 2016.
 Sarah has performed as a puppeteer for the Boston Pops Orchestra, EnvisionFEST Hartford, and The Out of Bounds Festival in Austin.
 In addition to her work in puppetry, Sarah is an experienced filmmaker and comedy improv performer.
 Email: Sarah@PuppetShowplace.org

 Honey is a trained marionette performer and has performed with PuppetWorks, and toured nationally with the National Marionette Theatre and Frisch Marionettes.
 She has also produced and performed in Puppet Slams across the country.
-She is currently creating a new show, Sock Monkey Circus which will tour in China in fall 2017.
+Her new solo show, Sock Monkey Circus, toured in China in fall 2017.
 Honey holds an MA in Educational Theater from New York University, and a BA in Theater Crafts and Technology from the University of Texas, Austin.
 Email: Honey@PuppetShowplace.org

 John and Megan Regan